Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Schedule Analysis

-- The Longhorns have four wins versus Quadrant 3 opponents, the most in the nation.
+- The Longhorns have the most Quadrant 3 wins in the nation (four).

 Get tickets for any college basketball game this season at Ticketmaster!